Date of visit: 24 July 2018

 The prisoners said the staff were ‘great’, described staff-prisoner relationships as ‘very good’, and said they felt ‘safe’.
-They valued the Prisoner Council, and said the wing reps and monthly meeting with the Governor and other senior managers ‘really worked’.
+They valued the Committee of prisoner representatives meeting with senior management to discuss issues relevant to the management and care of prisoners in the jail, and said the wing reps and monthly meeting with the Governor and other senior managers ‘really worked’.
 They called time out of cell ‘very good’, and described family day visits as ‘fantastic’.
 They said the reception and induction of new prisoners was ‘excellent’.
-They also rated Learning Together, where prisoners study alongside local students, and singled out the Kainos Challenge to Change programme (see managers comments) as ‘really good’.
+They also rated Scheme bringing together students and prisoners to study together – see also “Inside Out”, where prisoners study alongside local students, and singled out the Kainos ‘Challenge to Change’ programme (see managers comments) as ‘really good’.